confluentinc/ksql/docs/installation/server-config/security.rst

 .. code:: bash

-    <ksql-install>bin/ksql --config-file ./config/ksql-cli.properties http://localhost:8088
+    <ksql-install>bin/ksql --config-file ./config/ksql-cli.properties https://localhost:8088

 Configuring KSQL for Basic HTTP Authentication
 ----------------------------------------------
 KSQL can be configured to require users to authenticate using a username and password via the Basic HTTP authentication mechanism.

-.. note:: If using Basic authentication it is highly recommended that you
+.. note:: If you're using Basic authentication, we recommended that you
           :ref:`configure KSQL to use HTTPS to secure communication <config-ksql-for-https>`, as the Basic protocol passes credentials in plain text.